zmwangx/storyboard/README.rst

 ``-h,--help`` option. **Note that CLIs are currently extremely primitive.** To generate customized storyboards, one needs to write one's own wrapper around the API (which is well-documented in the source code).
-I plan to improve the CLI in future releases, exposing more features and printing more information to the console.
+I plan to improve the CLI in future releases and expose more features.

 ``metadata``
 ~~~~~~~~~~~~